wilsonliaows/docs/connectors/xero.md

 5. Recommended recipes

-6. Triggers and Actions
+6. Triggers and actions

-To see the supported Triggers and Actions, scroll to the bottom.
+To see the supported triggers and actions, scroll to the bottom.

-App Specific behavior
+App specific behavior

-## How Do I Sync Products To Different Xero Accounts?
+## How do I sync products to different Xero accounts?

 Sometimes, when using Xero integration apps, such as the Infusionsoft-Xero integration app, products from the source app are synced to just one Xero account.